Yari Stevens

-Yari Stevens (born 18 December 2003) is a Belgian professional footballer who plays as a right-back for Belgian National Division 1 side Gent.
+Yari Stevens (born 18 December 2003) is a Belgian professional footballer who plays as a right-back for Belgian National Division 1 side Union SG U23.

 Club career

 Stevens began his career at the youth academy of Club Brugge.
 On 22 January 2021, Stevens made his debut for Brugge's reserve side, Club NXT in the Belgian First Division B against Lommel United.